Note: This page contains affiliate links.

 M1 Finance

 Many online brokerage services charge fees for trades, ranging from $0.99 to $6.95 in many cases.
 While this is still much more affordable than a traditional brokerage, it limits the number of trades you might want to do to avoid incurring lots of fees.
-For the average investor, low fee trades are extremely important, and M1 Finance takes the affordability factor to the next level with its no-fee trades.
+Low-fee trades are extremely important for the average investor, and M1 Finance takes the affordability factor to the next level with its no-fee trades.

 M1 Finance has nearly 2,000 Exchange Traded Funds (ETFs) available for you to choose from.
-And, can invest in any individual stocks that are available on either the New York Stock Exchange (NYSE), BATS, or the Nasdaq.
+And can invest in any individual stocks available on either the New York Stock Exchange (NYSE), BATS, or the Nasdaq.

 M1 Finance also has “Expert Pies,” which allow you to choose from various Pies designed by investment professionals.
 The Expert Pies are ideal for investors with specific goals (e.g., saving for a down payment on a home or retirement) and investors who want more control over how aggressive/conservative their portfolios will be.
 Sign Up for an M1 Finance account.